pristanna/czechitas_bootstrap/README.md

 During the course I created a complex web page that adapts to the size of the browser, so it is usable on a mobile phone, tablet and computer.

-You can see a preview of the webpage [here](https://htmlpreview.github.io/?https://github.com/pristanna/czechitas_bootstrap/blob/main/Projekt/index.html#reference).
+You can see a preview of the webpage [here](https://htmlpreview.github.io/?https://github.com/pristanna/czechitas_bootstrap/blob/main/Projekt/index.html#).

+**Please be patient, it takes a while to load the page with all CSS components...**

-_(Preview provide by https://htmlpreview.github.io/ servis!)_
+_Preview provided by https://htmlpreview.github.io/ servis!_